Code-Institute-Submissions/breathe-MS2/README.md

  Alternatively you can view the wireframes here : [Wireframes folder](assets/images/wireframes). <br>

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features
 ### index.html Page
 - Transparent header containing site logo on top Left corner
 - Hero image taking up 100vh and 100% of the width
 - Dark overlay on hero image to make text easier to read
 - Transparent jumbotron in the centre of the hero image with text
-- Under the hero image, there is a heading and three text areas detailing the different breathing practises
+- Under the hero image, there is a heading and three text areas detailing the three set breathing practises
-- Circle with breathing prompts and seconds remaining for each prompt
+- Circlular shape containing breathing prompts and seconds remaining for each prompt(once the practise has begun)
 - Play and stop buttons in the circle to control the breathing exercise
-- Settings button to bring you to modal box
+- Settings button to bring you to modal box with the breathing options
-- Fullscreen icon to allow you to toggle between fullscreen mode
+- Fullscreen icon to allow you to toggle in and out of fullscreen mode
 - Footer to include social media links to open in separate tab

  ### Modal
-- Modal content to include radio buttons to make choice of technique
+- Modal content to include radio buttons to make choice of breathing technique
-- Fourth radio button is custom choice which when selected gives drop down range sliders for inhale, hold, exhale, hold
+- Fourth radio button is custom choice which when selected gives drop down range sliders for inhale, hold, exhale and second hold times
-- Modal content to include submit button to start breathing exercise on index.html page
+- Modal content to include "let's start" button to start breathing exercise on index.html page (with same function as the start button on the breathe circle)
-- Modal to include "exit" button to return to index.html page
+- Modal to include "exit" button to return to index.html page when clicked

-### Features Left to Implement
+### Future Features to Implement
-- Another feature idea
+- Animations to increase the size of the circle on inhale, the increased size to remain for the first hold, the cirlce to decrease to its origanal size throught the exhale and to remain the smaller size for the second hold.
+- Add an option to sign up to "Breathe" where you can enter how often you would like to practise and set up alerts to remind you at certain times or days
+- Add soft, soothing music to play while the breathing practise is in session that can be switched on and off by the user

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
     - The project uses **HTML** as the main language for structuring the content